Skip to main content

-DFI is seeking Summer 2023 Community Revitalization Fellows
+DFI Summer 2025 Community Revitalization Fellows

-Submit your application materials online using the form below by Friday, February 3rd
+**Submit your application materials online using the form below by Friday, February 7th**

-• Master development of a new urbanist town center in a small town next to a major metro area
+- Master development of a new urbanist town center in a small town next to a major metro area

-• Development of a revitalization strategy for a distressed neighborhood in a rural community
+- Development of a revitalization strategy for a distressed neighborhood in a rural community

 Qualifications: Graduate students in planning, business, public administration and/or related disciplines such as public health, social work, geography, landscape architecture, or architecture are encouraged to apply.
 Applicants should demonstrate a strong interest in acquiring practical experience in real estate development and finance, community development, affordable housing, neighborhood revitalization, and downtown revitalization.
 Fellows will use GIS and Excel; prior experience (course work or professional experience) in these subject areas is helpful but not required.